 Can you use superglue on teeth?

-‘Superglue' is the commercial name for cyanoacrylate adhesives meant for a range of household and medical purposes.
+‘Superglue' is the commercial name for cyanoacrylate adhesives meant for household and medical purposes.
 This type of adhesive is not meant for internal use, so don't use super glue as dental glue.
 Some people may even have an asthmatic or skin reaction as soon as they come in contact with this adhesive.

 Superglue may also have a serious reaction with different types of natural fibres, for example, cotton, which is commonly used in dental procedures.
 These reactions exacerbate the release of toxic fumes and may even lead to combustion.

 Furthermore, superglue can form instant bonds with your skin.
 You could easily end up with your restoration glued to your own finger, or your finger to your tooth, lips, tongue, or cheeks while trying to fix your broken tooth!

 If you need to fix a broken tooth or crown in an emergency, you can buy a temporary filling kit that is designed for this purpose.
 But, you should still visit a dentist as soon as possible to have the problem treated correctly.